toddamoda/pyyxellsfgffg/docs/source/references/model_groups/phasing_models.rst

       arguments:
         wavelength:
         responsivity:
-        scaling_factor: 2.5e2
+        scaling_factor: #

-.. note:: This model is specific for the :term:`MKID` detector.
+.. note:: This model is specific to the :term:`MKID` detector.

 .. autofunction:: pulse_processing